PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 By: Dave Samuel

-Quick Answer: Dough balls are homemade fishing baits made from flour, cornmeal, and water, formed into marble-sized balls and used to catch catfish, carp, and panfish.
+Quick Answer: Dough balls are homemade fishing baits made from flour, cornmeal, and water, formed into marble-sized balls and used to catch catfish, carp, trout, and panfish.
+They cost about 80% less than store-bought alternatives.

-After testing dozens of recipes and catching hundreds of fish, I've learned what works and what's just fishing folklore.
-This guide shares the realistic results – including the 30% of batches that might not turn out perfect on your first try.
+After testing dozens of recipes and catching hundreds of fish across multiple species, I've learned what works and what's just fishing folklore.
+This guide shares realistic results, including the batches that might not turn out perfect on your first try and how to fix them.

 How to Make Basic Fishing Dough Balls